andrewhlu/venmo-ticket-dispenser/README.md

 The following parts list reflects parts that will be used to build the application's accompanying ticket dispenser.

 *This parts list is still a work in progress.
-Purchased quantities may be more than what is actually needed for the project.*
+Purchased quantities may be more than what is needed for the project.*

 | Part | Quantity | Unit Price | Total Price |
 |------|----------|------------|-------------|